Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 Crest Factor Reduction (CFR) is a technique to reduce the PAPR (Peak to Average Power Ratio) of the transmitted signals that so the power amplifier can operate more efficiently.
 The algorithms in the TX Chain design use the Peak Cancellation CFR (PC-CFR) and Windows CFR (WCFR).
 The descriptions of the two functions are given as follows.

 **PC-CFR**: The purpose of the PC-CFR is to reduce the PAPR of a signal by maintaining a balance between the out-of-band emission and in-band waveform quality of the signal.
 It first identifies the peaks that are above a threshold which is determined by the target PAPR and then applies a low-pass filter on the peaks to generate cancellation pulses.
-Multiple iterations are needed to achieve the target PAPR; and in this design two iterations are implemented with each module kernel split between the AI Engine and the PL.
+Multiple iterations are needed to achieve the target PAPR; in this design two iterations are implemented with each module kernel split between the AI Engine and the PL.
 The PL kernel receives two half band filter signals from the AI Engine and generates four streams (each at 307.2 MSPS) to feed to a peak detection unit which generates cancellation pulse (CP) LUT addresses and peak scaling factor values to send back to the AI Engine to generate the cancellation pulse.
 The reason for implementing the peak detect function in the PL rather than in the AI Engine is because it is mainly a compare function which is a better use of PL resources.
 The difference between the PL kernels in the two iterations lies in the peak detection windows which are set to 16 and 8 to detect different peaks.
 In the first pass, a wider window is selected to remove one window at a time.
 The second pass uses a reduced sized window to remove the missed peaks.

 **WCFR**: After the peaks are removed, the signal can be amplified and operated at a better dynamic range.
 WCFR is implemented after the two iterations of PC-CFR to remove the over-threshold peaks present in the signal.
 The whole channel bandwidth is used to cancel the remaining peaks rather than the moving windows in PC-CFR.

-After the WCFR, the signals go through the DPD pre-processing subsystem which consists of interpolation filter stages to match the signal’s sampling rate with DPD’s sampling rate of 983.04 Msps.
+After the WCFR, the signals go through the DPD pre-processing subsystem which consists of interpolation filter stages to match the signal sampling rate with the DPD sampling rate of 983.04 MSPS.
 The two sub-kernels are defined together with a gain and magnitude unit as the kernel `dpd_upsampler_8by5_up2` and the connections inside the kernel is defined in the subgraph `aie_src/tx_subsystem.h`.

 The Digital Predistortion (DPD) consists of the LUT-based non-linear filter and coefficient to LUT conversion.
 All the modules are implemented inside the AI Engine.
 The filter implementation uses four AI Engine tiles in the horizontal direction and partial data is sent from one to the remaining tiles using cascade streams while the neighboring tiles share data memory.
 The coefficient to LUT conversion is implemented to provide LUTs to two DPD filters, hence two instances of coefficients-to-LUT conversion is needed (tile 1 for DPD filters 0 and 1, and tile 1 for filters 2 and 3).